Dartmouth-Data-Analytics-Core/GoogleCloudAccess/README.md

 ## 1. Set up a Google Cloud account
 To access cloud resources you will need to create a google cloud account with an *email addres*s and a *credit card*.

+Creating the account is free, compute resources and data storage you pay for what you use.
+With a grant one way to set this up is to link a p-card or corporate card to the google account and use the string to pay the monthly usage fees on the p-card.

-To create the account is free, but compute resources are pay as you go.
-Cloud accounts created with Dartmouth College affiliated email address i.e. Fred.Rogers@dartmouth.edu will be managed by [Research Computing](Research.Computing@dartmouth.edu).
+Cloud accounts created with Dartmouth College affiliated email address (i.e. Fred.Rogers[]()@dartmouth.edu) will be managed by [Research Computing](Research.Computing@dartmouth.edu).
+To get permission to open a project or set up billing for a project you will need to request Billing Account Creator access from RC.
+Currently they prefer to adjust access levels on a per project basis, but it is not clear who would then have access to create a project.

+It might be that they would like us to use a project for each grant and there is a better way than using a p-card to link the grant string.

 You can follow the instructions on the [Google Cloud home page](cloud.google.com/free) to create an account.